tylermeyers351/tylermeyers351/README.md

 - Full-stack chess website (created with Django) created as the final project for Harvard's CS50 web development course.
 It encompasses various components, including a responsive design, interactive chessboard with AI gameplay, user authentication, forums, news integration, and an evolving leaderboards feature.

 #### [Vacation Planning Website](https://github.com/tylermeyers351/Project-Tango-Yankee)
-- Developed by Tyler Meyers and Dominic Santini, Tycation.com is a React project that showcases location selection, notes generation, itinerary creation, and integration with Yelp Fusion and Google Maps APIs.
+- Developed by Tyler Meyers and Dominic Santini, Tycation.com is a collaborative React project that showcases location selection, notes generation, itinerary creation, and integration with Yelp Fusion and Google Maps APIs.

 #### [NFL Radar Charts](https://github.com/tylermeyers351/NFL-Radar-Charts)
 - Group collaboration project to design and implement a full-stack website that displays NFL stats for all NFL teams from seasons 2002 through 2022.
 Contributed to the back-end utilizing the pandas library.